 Join more than 6,755 people who have received a free, no-obligation quote in the last 30 days

 If you’re thinking about customizing your outdoor living area, consider covering your deck or patio to protect it from the elements and enjoy it year-round.
-The average cost of a patio roof is about $6,500, though this price can vary from a few hundred to tens of thousands of dollars depending on the covering type and size.* Learn about various cost factors and get saving tips in our guide.
+The average cost of a patio roof is about $6,500, while the typical range is between $4,500 and $11,000.
+Depending on the covering type and size, this price can vary from a few hundred to tens of thousands of dollars.* However, this is significantly less than the cost of a new roof.
+Learn about various cost factors and get saving tips in our guide.

 *Article cost data sourced from Angi, Fixr, and Home Advisor.